red-panda-productions/DAISI/README.md

 #### CLion or Visual Studio

-1. Clone the repo
+1. Clone the repository
   ```sh
   git clone https://github.com/red-panda-productions/speed-dreams.git
   ```
 2. Open [speed-dreams/source-2.2.3](speed-dreams/source-2.2.3)
 3. Configure your project to use x86 compiler
 4. Wait for CMake configuration to finish
-5. Use `build all` do not assume CLion or Visual Studio will correctly figure out which files have changed, they seem to have trouble understanding the relations between the different modules
+5. Use `build all`, do not assume CLion or Visual Studio will correctly figure out which files have changed, they seem to have trouble understanding the relations between the different modules

 #### CMake options